dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     [GET]  /api/32/eventFilters/{uid}

-All event filters can be retrieved by using the following api
+All event filters can be retrieved by using the following api.

-    [GET]  /api/32/eventFilters
+    [GET]  /api/32/eventFilters?fields=*

 All event filters for a specific program can be retrieved by using the following api

-    [GET]  /api/32/eventFilters?program={programUid}
+    [GET]  /api/32/eventFilters?filter=program:eq:IpHINAT79UW

 An event filter can be deleted by using the following api